-2021 was a year of significant growth for Breast Cancer Care WA, despite the additional layer of challenges presented by the ongoing COVID-19 pandemic.
-The 46% increase in client numbers placed significant demands on our Support Services Team, who rose to the challenge beautifully and ensured seamless delivery of our support programs throughout the year.
-The growth in demand for our services has continued into 2022 and confirms the foresight of our Board of Directors when commencing our growth strategy in 2016.
-Since the commencement of this strategy, income has doubled to meet the growing demand for our services.
+The continued high client numbers placed significant demands on our Support Services Team, and a sixth Breast Care Nurse and additional Counselling hours were added to ensure no drop-in support for each client.
+The growth in demand for our services has continued into 2023 and confirms the foresight of our Board of Directors when commencing our growth strategy in 2016.
+Since the commencement of this strategy, income has more than doubled to meet the growing demand for our services.

-Several challenges were faced throughout the year, in the most part due to the COVID-19 pandemic.
-These included snap lockdowns and the cancellation of major events including our flagship fundraising event the Long Table Lunch.
-In response to these challenges, the team developed new ideas and new ways of working.
-New fundraising initiatives including on online auction and golf day were developed, and our online presence and growth of online service delivery was a key focus.
+Again in 2022, we faced the cancellation of major events due to COVID, including our flagship fundraising event the Long Table Lunch and our Support Groups Client Christmas Celebration.
+The team continue to innovate and find new approaches to what have become everyday challenges, and fundraising initiatives including on online auction and golf day continued, and our online presence and growth of online service delivery continued to grow.
 Other achievements include business process improvements, mobilising our team and developing new efficiencies to drive increased service delivery.